-One day, I presented this question to my senior design class while gathered around in discussion with our professor and I remember it opening up a much more interesting, deeper dialog than whatever we had been previously talking about.
-As it turns out, I wasn’t the only one that was plagued by this question.
+One day in a senior design class, I presented this question to the group during a discussion with our professor.
+I remember it opening up a much more interesting, deeper dialog than whatever we had been previously talking about.
+As it turns out, I wasn’t the only one that was troubled by this question.

 Ideas from both sides were presented and both seemed valid.
-Some believed we are born creative and others were convinced creativity could be learned.
+Some believed we are born creative and others were adamant that creativity is something we learn.
 However, I didn’t feel like either option applied to me.
-As we burned through the rest of class hashing out the question of creativity, I realized this question was much bigger than myself.
+As we spent the rest of class hashing out the question of creativity, I realized this idea was much bigger than myself.

 After leaving the classroom, I still didn’t have an answer, but I did learn that I wasn’t alone.
 Others were struggling with the same question.
 For the moment, I put it on the shelf to focus on graduation but it would resurface soon enough as I got started in my design career.

 With some of my first jobs after graduating, I felt I was back in class again comparing my work to that of the more senior designers.
-Somehow they were much more capable than I to come up with good, creative ideas.
-Soon the same questions I had before came back off the shelf.
+Again, somehow they were much better at coming up with creative ideas than I was.
+Soon the same questions I had before came back to me.
 Would I ever reach their level of mastery?
 How long does it take to get there?
 Can I really teach myself how to be creative or is it inherent?

 Now, after more than a decade away from the classroom, I have found the answers to my questions.
-What I’ve learned is that the more work I do, the better I get.
-The more influences I have, the more inspiration I find to use in my work.
-More challenges I end up facing force me to push myself.
-And the more I push myself, the more I have to look inside myself for answers.
+Overtime I’ve learned that the more work I do, the better I get.
+The more influences I let in, the more inspiration I find for my work.
+The more challenges I end up facing day-to-day force me to push myself harder.
+And the more I push myself, the more I have to look inside for answers.
 All of this culminates into me becoming a more creative person.